Hidnish/Milestone-Project-1-ShutterSpeedi/README.md

      * A photographer to hire for a photoshoot or to collaborate with for a project.

-   * **This webiste is the best way to help them achieve their goal for the following reasons:**
+   * **This website is the best way to help them achieve their goal for the following reasons:**

-     1. It is simply structurted and easy to navigate.
+     1. It is simply structured and easy to navigate.
      1. Provides the client with easy steps to follow to absorb essential information.
      1. The amount of information provided is minimized to contain only the essential.
-     1. Provides a path to fullful the goal of the website: getting in touch with the artist.
+     1. Provides a path to fulfil the goal of the website: getting in touch with the artist.

 * ### User stories ###